RWTH-EBC/FiLiP/docs/README.md

    pip install -r ./docs/requirements.txt
    ```

-2. Run sphinx apidoc to generate the documentation from docstings in the code.
+2. Run sphinx apidoc to generate the documentation from docstrings in the code.
    The official documentation is located
    [here](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html).